mammasmias/IterativeRotationsAssignments/examples/SOFI/README.md

     ./f90_program.x < example_inputs/"filename"

+The threshold `sym_thr` is hard-coded in `f90_program.f90`, thus the program should be recompiled upon changing the value.

 The C program is run as:

     ./c_program.x < example_inputs/"filename"

+In the `c_program.c`, the threshold `sym_thr` is read from the second line of the input file.

 The python program needs to know the location of the `ira_mod` module, to do this type (you might also put this into your `.bashrc`):